 Skip to content

 Active voice sentences are always more precise than passive voice.
 Active verbs are stronger and more than passive verbs, which makes them easier to understand.
-In this article, you will learn the difference between passive and active voice.

 What Is Voice?